AdorableRedPanda/di-react-redux/README.md

 I'm going to focus on the problem associated with the common practice of using a state manager in React applications - not about any specific state-manager, but about approaches of its usages.

+## Average React state-management app troubles

 Okay, lets start from considering arbitrary React app diagram.

 ![arbitrary react app using store diagram](img/before_tree.png)

 We have a store and five red components uses it - A, B, C, D and E. Every red component has direct access to store, for example - hooks `useReducer` or `useSelector` in case of Redux.
-It is not important which state manager you use here - it's important that components uses information about store's inner structure (for any data it has to know whrere exactly it is stored)
+It is not important which state manager you use here - it's important that components uses information about store's inner structure (for any data it has to know where exactly it is stored)

 Additional information - A and B related with same logic, and it's completely independent of C, D, E - works with